 TomCruise.com / the official blog (8.26.2010)

-Along the way I’ve produced & shot national TV programs, shot several hundred interviews including a couple of Holocaust survivors for Steven Spielberg’s Shoah Foundation, and have produced, directed, written and/or shot documentaries, teaching videos, youth videos, corporate videos, content marketing, infomercials and web videos.
+Along the way I’ve produced & shot national TV programs, shot several hundred interviews including a Nobel Peace Prize winner, several NFL Hall-of-Famers, and a couple of Holocaust survivors for Steven Spielberg’s Shoah Foundation.
+I was formerly a VP/content creator for a national non-profit educational group, produced & edited over 500 radio programs, and have produced, directed, written and/or shot documentaries, teaching videos, youth videos, corporate videos, content marketing, infomercials and web videos.

 Outside of living in Miami, Los Angeles and my hometown Orlando (where I am now based) I spent ten years living in Iowa —and those years greatly shaped my Outsider mentality.
 It was those years in Iowa (2003-2013) where I saw the digital revolution and social media really begin to fly.
 Filmmakers began to evolve from shooting mostly film to shooting mostly digitally, and You Tube, Twitter, Facebook, blogging, Kickstarter, Indigogo and the like emerged providing new avenues to explore in the world of independent filmmaking in and outside of Los Angeles.

 This blog was born in January 2008 after seeing Diablo Cody’s Juno.
 The fact that she went to college in Iowa, wrote a distinctly Midwestern screenplay while in Minneapolis, and was discovered while blogging seemed like enough synergy and inspiration for me to jump into the blogging world.
 Toward the end of 2008 Screenwriting from Iowa won a Regional Emmy in Advanced Media from The Upper Midwest Chapter of the National Academy of Television Arts and Sciences.
 (In 2009, I won another Emmy for location lighting.)